rwoll/CS051Proposal/README.md

 ## Overview: Why Consider GitHub in CS051?

-GitHub has become an industry-leader in cloud hosting code repositories and it has propelled the popularity of Git as one of the most commonly used distributed version control systems.
+GitHub has become an industry-leader in cloud hosting code repositories and it has propelled the popularity of Git as the de facto standard for distributed version control systems.
 With a large number of businesses and open source communities utilizing the tool, incorporating it into the CS051 classroom could help students learn invaluable versioned development skills that can be transferred to their personal projects, future classes, and careers.

+Learning Git itself is a baseline skill for anyone working in the industry.
+Students who are well versed in git will have a leg up both during their internships, as well as once they leave college to continue on to graduate school or their careers.
+Its use also promotes a better coding practice, and would force students to complete their assignments in a incremental, feature-based manner.

-With code edits and comments from students, TAs, and professors captured online by GitHub, course participants will have a history, in the Pull Requests tab, of their development throughout the semester.
-This improves the previous model of digging through email to find hard-to-follow PDFs.
+Further, with code edits and comments from students, TAs, and professors captured online by GitHub, course participants will have a history, in the Pull Requests tab, of their development throughout the semester.
+This is a significant improvement on the previous model of digging through ancient emails to find hard-to-follow PDFs.

 > **NOTE:** With the GitHub (Free) Education plan, all student code will be hosted in private locations.
 Only TAs, professors, and an individual student